ethstorage/pm/dev-guide.md

-## Developer Guide to Optimism in EthStorage
+# Developer Guide to Optimism in EthStorage

 This document provides comprehensive instructions for contributing to EthStorage's Optimism Monorepo.
 It outlines a practical process for running tests locally to verify code changes and ensure successful CircleCI tests.

-### Best Practices

-It is advisable to conduct static checks and tests locally before merging any code changes into the default branch.
+We offer two methods to achieve the same goal:

+- [A convenient command](#local-checks-and-tests-run-with-one-command) that performs all checks and tests in one step.
+- [Step-by-step instructions](#local-checks-and-tests-step-by-step-instructions), which are especially helpful if you need to debug issues or explore further.

 ## Local Checks and Tests: Run with One Command

-This section describes a convenient method to perform all checks and tests with a single command.

 If you are a first-time contributor to EthStorage's Optimism repository or are not yet using `mise` for managing software dependencies, please complete [the steps to set up your development environment](#environment-setup).